 We have recently talked about several lighting systems for 15mm scale models (this post).
-One of these systems or styles is the so-called color modulation that we will discuss in further detail in this article, which was originally published in 2012 and I have just updated (2021).
+One of these systems or styles is the so-called color modulation that we will discuss in further detail in this article.

 When painting 15mm tanks we can simply apply the desired color, for example olive green for a Sherman, and then just paint the details.
 But the results will be likely very flat.
 Furthermore, the tank will look very dark because small objects, such as our small 1:100 models, reflect less light than bigger size objects, such as the real vehicle.
 Therefore, it is very important to apply some sort of lights in our tiny tanks.
 We can follow a simple approach such as the zenithal lighting, or something more complex such as the color modulation.
 In this article we will discuss in detail the color modulation applied on 15mm tanks.
 If you want to know more about other lighting systems, and why these are important, you can this other post.